-There are some queue types which are intentionally not mirrored using the exclusionary pattern ^(?! (amq\\.)|(.fanout)|(reply))..
+RabbitMQ offers two features that, when used together, allow for high availability.
+These are durable queues and classic queue mirroring.
+Setting the flag om_enable_rabbitmq_high_availability to true will enable both of these features.
+There are some queue types which are intentionally not mirrored using the exclusionary pattern ^(?!(amq\\.)|(.fanout)|(reply))..

-After enabling one of these values on a running system, there are some additional steps needed to migrate from transient to durable queues.
+After enabling this value on a running system, there are some additional steps needed to migrate from transient to durable queues.